The Queen's Gambit - Episode 1 review

 It may not be the actual MCO (Modern Chess Openings) but they definitely did not use any prop book, it was an actual chess book as the diagrams visible in the photo gives it away.

 In the next scene, we see Beth reading MCO during a class because she is intrigued with chess while she finds the class to be boring.
-As a former chess teacher in the school, I have been told by the Principal that the other teachers have caught students reading chess books during other subjects.
-However, they have let it slide, because chess is excellent for a kid's development.
+As a former chess teacher in the school myself, I have been told by the Principal on several occasions that other teachers have caught students reading chess books during other subjects.
+Chess is addictive!

 Here is the complete position: